MisterCoderman/cossacks-2025/README-2.md

 The game is playable on **macOS** and in **web browsers (WASM)** in Random Map mode.
 Campaigns are not yet supported (see limitations below).
-Direct IP multiplayer is supported on macOS but not well-tested yet.

 ### Building on macOS